 - Win trust by adding security certificates on all your online store pages

 - Implement an exit intent overlay to re-capture a visitor’s attention before they leave

-- Analyse and offer the preferred shipping methods
+- Analyze and offer the preferred shipping methods

-- Analyse and offer the preferred payment modes
+- Analyze and provide the preferred payment modes

 - Create a mobile app to make it easier for your customers to shop (get started here)

 - Implement push notifications that remind the customers of the items left behind